Old House Plumbing Problems: What to Expect and How to Fix Them

 Don't Skip the Sewer Scope

-Sewer line problems are among the most expensive repairs in older homes — often $3,000 to $15,000 or more.
-A sewer scope inspection is cheap insurance before closing on any home built before 1980.
+Sewer line problems are among the most expensive repairs in older homes, often $3,000 to $15,000 or more.
+A sewer scope inspection is cheap insurance before closing on any home built before 1980, and is recommended for any home older than 20 years.
 It's almost never included in a standard home inspection unless you specifically request it.

 Frequently Asked Questions